sakasikai/blm-mll/source/CommandLineTools.md

 - `-mll <algorithm>`

-  set the multi-label learning algorithm as BRkNNa or BRkNNb.
+  Set the multi-label learning algorithm as BRkNNa or BRkNNb.

 - `-mll_k <number>` `--mll_kNN_k <number>` should be within [1, max_neighbors]